 So what’s the difference between black pepper, green pepper and white pepper?
 They all come from the same plant.
-Black pepper is the cooked and dried unripe fruit, while green pepper is the uncooked dried unripe fruit, and white pepper comes from the ripe fruit.
+Green peppercorns are the uncooked dried unripe fruit, and white pepper is the ripe peppercorn fruit.
+Black pepper is the cooked and dried unripe fruit.

-A close-up of the strange, fuzzy, heart-shaped seed pods:
+Here’s a close-up of the strange, fuzzy, heart-shaped seed pods:

 Annatto is used as a food dye, as well as a natural colourant in some cosmetics.
 We tried it out for ourselves by rubbing our fingers over the seeds nestled inside the pod.
 Then we applied it directly to our lips:

 What do you think?
 Is this my perfect lipstick shade?

 I’m sure you’ve seen whole nutmeg seeds in grocery stores before.
 But have you ever seen the actual fruit that the seeds come from?
 It actually reminds me of an apricot or other small stone fruit: